Edgar301/ClarityVentures/README.md

 To test this program please unzip the folder and make the changes below.

+# Enable Multiple Startup Projects
+- Select EmailSenderAPi, EmailSenderWeb, and ProjectScenarioConsole as the startup projects.

-# The first step will be to sign up for a SendGrid account and generate an API Key to test this program.
+# The next step will be to sign up for a SendGrid account and generate an API Key to test this program.
 - https://sendgrid.com/en-us/solutions/email-api

 # Within the 'ProjectScenarioLibrary' folder locate the EmailSender.cs Class File: